DavidMercier/PopIn/doc/models.rst

    :scale: 60 %
    :align: center

-   *Figure 4 : Schematic of indentation load-displacement curve with a pop-in event and the plot of the load carried by the elastic-plastic substrate.*
+   *Schematic of indentation load-displacement curve with a pop-in event and the plot of the load carried by the elastic-plastic substrate.*

 Some authors explained that a circumferential crack appears at the location of the elastic–plastic boundary in the substrate [#Bahr_2003]_ and [#Morash_2007]_.
 The radius :math:`c` of this plastic zone in the ductile substrate is defined by the following equation :